I Always Knew I Was Adopted

 It’s strange to have adoption go from this half-forgotten backseat role in my life to the forefront of my days.
 But this is the best job I’ve ever had.
 Everyone here at American Adoptions is so caring and passionate about helping pregnant women and adoptive parents become families together.

 It’s as an adoptee and not as an employee that I say what a fantastic adoption agency American Adoptions is.
-They can help you.
-I promise.

 The Truth About Open Adoption